 First, the INGREDIENTS:

 Okay so let’s get to this.
 First things first, there really aren’t that many ingredients in sugar cookies when you compare the ingredient list to most other cookies.
 My recipe calls for a few more ingredients than most, but the main players (sugar, butter, flour, baking agent) are all the same.
-With fewer ingredients, the ingredients you use are absolutely integral to the flavors and textures of these cookies.
+With fewer ingredients, the ingredients you use are important to the flavors and textures of these cookies.
 The better your ingredients, the better your results will be hands down.
 Below are simply tips, not necessarily requirements.
 To best equip you with the exact recipe I use, I want to tell you exactly how I make these and what ingredients get used when I bake these cookies. 🙂

 Here is a comprehensive list of exactly what I use in these cookies.
 First, sugar — I have a huge container of sugar that I store vanilla beans in.
 This really heightens the flavor of the sugar.
 Next, butter — I call for salted and recommend you stick to that as I don’t know how much salt you are going to want to add if you use unsalted.
 For sugar cookies you absolutely do not want to substitute any kind of margarine or butter knock-off.
 Not only will your cookies have an off taste, but they also will likely need to be chilled.
-Keeping this recipe no-chill is all about keeping the butter and cold as possible.
-There are also higher quality butters that will yield a creamier texture.
-I use and recommend Tillamook butter.

 Third, the egg.
 I am a huge proponent of organic eggs in baking.
 They heighten the flavors immensely and as I’ve tested these cookies with regular eggs versus organic – there is definitely a taste difference!
 If you ever compare the yolk and whites of a regular egg to an organic egg there is a very clear difference between the colors and textures.
 Regardless of what type of egg you use make sure it is a large one!
 Next are the extracts.
 If you read that these cookies have a couple of “secret ingredients” these extracts are one of those ingredients.
 It is amazing what adding extracts can do for these cookies!
 At first I just used regular vanilla.
 Changing to Mexican vanilla was immense for the flavor.
 The next one is almond extract – it , along with the pure orange extract add an incredible freshness to the dough and the final cookie.
 You will notice a huge difference by adding these two extracts.
 I used Nielsen-Massey extracts for these cookies.
 Adding the orange extract was on a whim one day and I won’t ever make these cookies without it 🙂 It adds some delicious fruity notes as well as freshness to these cookies.